 IPCC Tier 2a implies the availability of either number of applications/equipments using the individual gas or the amounts of the gas used in the different sectors.
 Based on the availability of the amount of individual gas produced in Italy and the sectoral uses of the gas we carry out the estimation of emissions according to IPCC Tier 2a.
-The estimates are based on single gas consumptions data supplied by the only national refrigerants producer (Solvay, several years) and by industry and not on equipment consumption estimates.
+The estimates are based on single gas consumptions data supplied by the only national refrigerants producer (Solvay, several years) and by industry and not on equipment consumption estimates except for Domestic refrigeration, where emissions have been calculated on the basis of appliances produced and placed on the market.
 The methodology applied, although is not a balance of chemical sales, uses specific emission factors for each consumption type.

-In 2016, ISPRA signed an agreement with the Ministry of the Environment, Land and Sea for a survey, at a national level, about HFCs alternative substances with low GWP, natural refrigerants and alternative technologies.
+In 2016 and 2017, ISPRA signed two agreements with the Ministry of the Environment, Land and Sea for a survey, at a national level, about HFCs alternative substances with low GWP, natural refrigerants and alternative technologies made in Italy.
 In the meanwhile, an historic global climate deal was reached in Kigali, Rwanda, at the Twenty-Eighth Meeting of the Parties to the Montreal Protocol on Substances that Deplete the Ozone Layer (MOP28).
 The so called Kigali Amendment which amends the 1987 Montreal Protocol aims to phase out Hydrofluorocarbons (HFCs), by the late 2040s.

-In this framework ISPRA is in contact with air conditioning and refrigeration national associations, major import/export F-gas companies, and the major experts of the sector, in order to better understand the market evolution in terms of HFCs substitutes.
+In this framework ISPRA is in contact with air conditioning and refrigeration national associations, major import/export F-gas companies, and the major experts of the sector, as well as companies, in order to better understand the market evolution in terms of HFCs substitutes.
 Data are collecting, both regarding HFCs and substitutes, but at present they are not enough to make a balance of chemical sales and use a top down approach to cross check emission estimates.